The Query Complexity of Correlated Equilibria: Randomized Algorithms for Exact Correlated Equilibria

 This theorem applies even to randomized algorithms that produce a CE with any non-negligible probability.
-It also applies to the weak-CE version of the problem defined in section \ref{weak} but only for zero-error algorithms.\footnote{This is because lemma \ref{concise} holds also for zero-error randomized algorithms as it can be applied to each deterministic algorithm in the support.
-(Our proof does not imply the extension to the weak-CE case for general randomized algorithms, even though we believe that the theorem itself does extend.)}
+It also applies to the weak-CE version of the problem defined in Section \ref{weak}, but only for zero-error algorithms.\footnote{ This is because Lemma \ref{concise} holds also for zero-error randomized algorithms as it can be applied to each deterministic algorithm in the support.
+(Our proof does not imply the extension to the weak-CE case for general randomized algorithms, even though we believe that the theorem itself does extend.)} Finally, it can be seen from the proofs below that it also applies to $\varepsilon $-CE, for $ \varepsilon $ that is exponentially small in $n$.